brianbancroft/OpenCanadaGeoData/README.md

 # A Quick End-of-2016 Journey through Open Geospatial Data of Canada and its places.
 _A Future article.
-Maybe it'll go on gogeomatics.com?_
+I intend to publish this on a few sites and places including Medium, Go Geomatics and Canadian GIS._

 This will become an article that I'm laying down for the end of the year.
 It's a list of Canadian data sources.
 I also intend on updating the Canadian Open Data Wiki with these links.